ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 West Virginia White has a limited range in North America.
 It is confined largely to the Appalachian Mountains, parts of Ohio, Indiana, Wisconsin and Michigan, and a few localised areas in Canada (Opler and Krizek 1984; Layberry 1998; NatureServe 2010).
 It formerly extended continuously south in the Appalachians to northern Georgia, but NatureServe reports an “alarming decline” extending to northern North Carolina, and if this is true the range is in danger of fragmentation.
 Massachusetts is at eastern edge of the species’ range, and is one of the few states with numerous colonies where decline has not yet been reported.

-As noted, the spread of garlic mustard may be driving the decline of this species, and its survival may depend on whether it can adapt to garlic mustard.
+As noted, the spread of garlic mustard may be accelerating the decline of this species, and its survival may depend on whether it can adapt to garlic mustard.
 Even if genetic adaptation does occur, this is unlikely to be fast enough to save many small populations, and the species’ abilitiy to recolonize over open areas is weak.

 In addition, as a higher-elevation species, the West Virginia White will probably be negatively affected by climate warming (Table 6); this factor could account for its decline in states further south, but apparent stability so far in Massachusetts and Vermont.
 Variable precipitation due to climate change is also a factor; in very hot, dry springs, some or all of the larvae may starve due to early senescence of the host plants (NatureServe 2011).
 Deer browse, forest fragmentation, and introduced parasitoids are additional serious threats.